-(1) Subsection (2) applies if an electoral officer-

-- (a) receives a written complaint that an offence has been committed under-

-- (i) Part 5; or

-- (ii) this Part; or

-- (b) believes for any other reason that an offence has been committed under either of the Parts specified in paragraph (a). - (2) If this subsection applies, the electoral officer must- - (i) report the complaint or belief to the Police; and - (ii) provide the Police with the details of any inquiries that he or she considers may be relevant. - (3) Subsection (2) does not prevent any person from reporting an alleged offence to the Police. - (4) Despite subsection (2), an electoral officer is not required to report the failure by a candidate to file a return under section 112A if the candidate files the return promptly after being required to do so by the electoral officer.
+- (1) Subsection (2) applies if an electoral officer - a. receives a written complaint that an offence has been committed under - i.
+Part 5; or - ii. this Part; or - c. believes for any other reason that an offence has been committed under either of the Parts specified in paragraph (a). - (2) If this subsection applies, the electoral officer must - a. report the complaint or belief to the Police; and - b. provide the Police with the details of any inquiries that they considers may be relevant. - (3) Subsection (2) does not prevent any person from reporting an alleged offence to the Police. - (4) Despite subsection (2), an electoral officer is not required to report the failure by a candidate to file a return under section 112A if the candidate files the return promptly after being required to do so by the electoral officer.